 Here’s a sample formula outlining a 60-minute preparation exercise:

-15 minutes researching potential interview questions specific to the position, and the industry.
+- 15 minutes researching potential interview questions specific to the position and the industry.

-20 minutes practicing answers to these questions, and recalling specific examples from your work experience, such as major accomplishments, challenges or milestones that will serve as anecdotes to strengthen your responses to situational and behavioral-based interview questions.
+- 20 minutes practicing answers to these questions and recalling specific examples from your work experience, such as major accomplishments, challenges, or milestones that will serve as anecdotes to strengthen your responses to situational and behavioral-based interview questions.

-Do whatever you need to do to get there ten to 15 minutes in advance of your interview time, whether it’s planning your outfit and packing your bag the night before, setting five alarms or asking a friend to give you a wake-up call, or leaving extra early to account for potential transportation obstacles.
+Do whatever you need to do to get there 10 to 15 minutes in advance of your interview time, whether it’s planning your outfit and packing your bag the night before, setting an alarm, asking a friend to give you a wake-up call, or leaving extra early to account for potential transportation obstacles.

 Thinking Before You Speak

 If you’re really stumped, you can say, “What a great question.
 I’ve actually never been asked this before; let me just take a second to think about this.”
 Finally, know what to do if you really can’t answer a question.

 Speaking Clearly, Cohesively, and Calmly

 Nerves can get you talking a mile a minute, and so can the simple desire to convey as much valuable information about yourself as possible.
-However, talking too fast can make you look rushed, flustered or anxious.
-Make a conscious effort to slow down and speak calmly and clearly.
+However, talking too fast can make you look rushed, flustered, or anxious.

+Take a deep breath, and make a conscious effort to slow down and speak calmly and clearly.
 It will help you avoid interview stress.

 Focus on exuding a kind and balanced sense of confidence, and when you discuss your achievements, be sure to give credit where credit is due in order to show that you’re a team player.

-Anyone can nod, smile and say “Right” or “Exactly” over and over, but how many people actually listen?
-Interviews are especially tricky because you do need to be listening to your interviewer’s question, while mentally preparing your answer.
+Anyone can nod, smile, and say “right” or “exactly” over and over, but how many people actually listen?
+Interviews are especially tricky because you do need to be listening to your interviewer’s question while mentally preparing your answer.

-However, if you don’t listen well in the first place, you might miss the entire point of the question, and as a result, your answer will fall totally flat.
+However, if you don’t listen well in the first place, you might miss the entire point of the question, and as a result, your answer could fall totally flat.

 Be natural, expressing reasonable perspectives through a lens of optimism.
 For example, if you have to talk about a challenging situation, you should include a mention of how you may have helped solve it, and what you learned that made you a better employee.
-Remember, your body language does matter as much as your words.
+Remember, your body language matters as much as your words.

-No matter how much you want or need the job, refrain from acting desperate; pleading or begging has no place in a job interview.
+No matter how much you want or need the job, refrain from acting as though you are desperate—pleading or begging doesn’t have a place in a job interview.
 The key is to express earnest interest in the role and in the company, and passion for the work you do.

 Knowing More Than Your Elevator Pitch

-Although you should be able to give an elevator pitch in which you introduce yourself, recap your experience and promote your most valuable professional assets, make sure you’re comfortable talking about yourself beyond that.
+Although you should be able to give an elevator pitch in which you introduce yourself, recap your experience, and promote your most valuable professional assets, make sure you’re comfortable talking about yourself beyond that.
 Know how to discuss both your strengths and weaknesses, and emphasize your best qualities and greatest skills, while putting a positive spin on your areas of improvement.

 You should also be able to exert some level of control over the conversation.
-For example, if an interviewer tries to trip you up with you a tricky question like “Have you ever had a bad experience with an employer?” or “Tell me about a time a coworker was unhappy with you,” you should be able to answer their question while bridging your response into a positive: an idea or example that shows how you learned or grew from the situation.
+For example, if an interviewer tries to trip you up with a tricky question like, “Have you ever had a bad experience with an employer?” or “Tell me about a time a coworker was unhappy with you,” you should be able to answer their question while bridging your response into a positive: an idea or example that shows how you learned or grew from the situation.
 You should also have questions of your own to ask the interviewer.

-Don’t underestimate the importance of saying “thank you.”
-As soon as your interview concludes, you should thank your interviewers for their time, and for the opportunity to learn more about the position.
+Don’t underestimate the importance of saying “Thank you.”
+As soon as your interview concludes, you should thank your interviewers for their time and for the opportunity to learn more about the position.